Gum-Joe/2Keys/docs/SETUP.md

 **Note:** `2Keys fire` is very useful command for testing hotkeys with the format `2Keys fire <keyboard> <key_code>`.
 Note that in shells such as PowerShell keycodes may not be communicated correctly and escape characters may need to be used.

 ### 3.2.4 Enabling hotkey changes
 You've just gone and written and assigned your first hotkey.
 However, as the detector is a separate computer it doesn't know about the assignment as the detector runs on a separate computer.
-Go ahead an ssh into your raspberry pi and go to the directory that you setup 2Keys in.
+Go ahead and ssh into your raspberry pi and go to the directory that you setup 2Keys in.
 Run these commands:
 ```
 $ 2Keys sync
 $ sudo bash ./.2Keys/register.sh restart